Arda-Mehmet-Dincer/Restaurant_Management_System/README.md

 # Restaurant_Management_System
-In this section we will manage a restourant system using python with the help of the SQL
+In this section we will manage a restaurant system using python with the help of the SQL